 The company controls and oversees information technology with an emphasis on compliance with information security standards.
-Furthermore, there is management of security situations that are undesirable, and continuous monitoring of IT security situations throughout the year 2023.
-The company did not encounter any incidents of security breaches or other related threats during this period.
+Furthermore, there is management of security situations that are undesirable, and continuous monitoring of IT security situations.

 Environmentally friendly procurement (Green Procurement)

 The company has an environmentally friendly procurement policy, along with a professional, transparent, and anti-corruption procurement process with the following guidelines.